usherlabs/logstore-examples/readme.md

 4. Push changes to GitHub.
 5. Create a pull request.

-Note: some of these examples require you to create and stake the stream before executing then
+Note: some of these examples require you to create and stake the stream before executing then.
+Find out how to do this using our [CLI](https://docs.logstore.usher.so/network/cli/getting-started).

 Check out our [documentation](https://docs.logstore.usher.so/) for more details about the LogStore